Philadelphia Police: Second Suspect Taken Into Custody In Connection To Shooting Death Of 2-Year-Old Nikolette Rivera

 Police say the suspects intended to kill Nikolette’s father.

 “He was clearly targeting the house.
-The father was not at home at the time but that’s clearly where the beef was,” Coulter said.
+The father was not at home at the time but that’s clearly where the beef was,” Acting Philadelphia Police Commissioner Christine Coulter said.

 Nikolette’s 24-year-old mother was shot in the right side of her head and once in the back.